-Cumulative download sales have grown this year, though a quick back-of-the-envelope calculation reveals that digital gains are not offsetting physical declines.
+While cumulative download sales have grown this year, digital gains are not offsetting physical declines.
 That realization is helping to deflate stocks of major labels like Warner Music Group, which is currently dragging at near-52 week lows.
-Meanwhile, the Nielsen release also recalculates the decline by using a concept called “Track Equivalent Albums,” which counts ten, a-la-carte purchases as an album purchase.
+The Nielsen release also recalculates the decline by using a concept called “Track Equivalent Albums,” which counts ten, a-la-carte purchases as an album purchase.
 Using that measurement, cumulative yearly declines are a more modest 10 percent, though critics note that the recalculation hides a drastic decline in bundled purchases.
 That places enormous volume pressures on digital sales volumes, which so far have been lower-than-expected.
-The Nielsen Soundscan release includes weekly data through March 18th.